 Eat sufficient calcium-rich foods such as dairy products and calcium-fortified foods like cereals and soya milk, and do weight-bearing exercises regularly.
 These allow gravity to exert on the body, which is vital for reaching maximum bone strength.

-Read on to learn more about bone health as one approaches adulthood.
+Read the next page to learn more about bone health as one approaches adulthood.